imixs/imixs-workflow/src/site/markdown/deployment/index.md

   * org.imixs.ACCESSLEVEL.EDITORACCESS
   * org.imixs.ACCESSLEVEL.MANAGERACCESS

-Each user accessing the Imixs-Workflow Engine need to be assigned to one of these roles.
-The security configuration is typical configured by a security realm inside the application server.
+Each user accessing the Imixs-Workflow Engine need to be assigned at least to one of these roles.
+To deploy the Imixs-Workflow engine a corresponding security realm have to be configured inside the application server.
 See the [section Security](./security.html) for further details.